David Bret: Greta Garbo

 Greta Garbo: Divine Star was criticized by Lewis Jones, who wrote: "There is little new to say about Garbo’s life, and the best one can expect of a retelling is insight, wit and a shapely narrative, none of which is provided by Divine Star."
 Lewis complains that:

 Bret makes many errors.
 Of Garbo’s visit to New York in 1925, for example, he notes that she met Humphrey Bogart, one of "the biggest stars of the day", when he made his name with The Petrified Forest in 1936.
 He thinks that the Académie française is a drama school.
 And so on.
 He also writes incredibly badly, ..."

 Christopher Fowler was more positive about Divine Star.
 In The Independent he wrote:

 Garbo biographies are virtually an industry in themselves.
 But David Bret is after something more.
 Digging into previously unsourced material and collating fresh stories from friends and fellow studio employees, he tries to close the two major gaps in his subject's life.

 Fowler concludes by saying: "Bret's biography is rightly partisan and fully prepared to name enemies, which makes it a bracingly pleasurable read in these anodyne times."

 Joan Crawford

-Writing in The Washington Post, Carolyn See has a very negative view of Brent's biography of Joan Crawford, calling it "one of the ickiest film biographies I've ever read."
+Writing in The Washington Post, Carolyn See has a very negative view of Bret's biography of Joan Crawford, calling it "one of the ickiest film biographies I've ever read."